-This report has been compiled over an 18-month period, during which time we benefitted from many people who provided advice, guidance, opinions, pointers and encouragement.
-We accordingly thank Simon Mullings and Marine Sergides of the Housing Law Practitioner's Association; and Rebecca Bicocchi, Scott Bryant and Vicky Pearlman at the Greater London Authority, for arranging for us to make several presentations to housing enforcement and homelessness managers across London.
-A special thanks also to Molly Delaney, previously of Safer Renting, who played a vital role in the early phase of producing this report.
-Special thanks go to all the agencies that were happy to share their data and explain their collection processes.
+This report updates a report originally compiled at the end of the year 2021, assisted by Simon Mullings and Marine Sergides of the Housing Law Practitioner's Association; thanks are owed to them and Jess Kelly for assistance with data gathering and to Rebecca Bicocchi, Scott Bryant and Vicky Pearlman at the Greater London Authority, for arranging for us to make several presentations to housing enforcement and homelessness managers across London and all the agencies that were happy to share their data and explain their collection processes.

-Offences and prosecutions under the Protection from Eviction Act 1977 in England: establishing an annual count
+Offences and prosecutions under the Protection from Eviction Act 1977 in England: rationale for the annual count

-1. Rationale for a count
+1. Rationale for the count